aws-samples/cfn101-workshop/content/intermediate/templates/looping-over-collections/index.md

 ::::
 :::::

-When stack creation is complete, navigate to the the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/), and locate the `looping-over-collections-s3-buckets` stack.
+When stack creation is complete, navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/), and locate the `looping-over-collections-s3-buckets` stack.
 Select the stack, and then select the **Template** pane.
 Note the following:

 * you should see the initial template you provided, that uses the loop over the collection of buckets you described;
 * choose **View processed template**: you should see the expanded template, that instead of the looping structure shows the three S3 buckets statically described, as a result of the processing.
 Note that you’ll see the processed configuration in JSON format;